Louise

 Around one in seven people aged 16 years and over in England and Wales has been a victim of stalking.*

-Led by expert practitioners in the field, sessions will explore how technological advancements are impacting upon stalking behaviour and anti-stalking strategies, including the rise of cyber stalking, and and the use of AI in identifying cases.
+We will showcase successful collaboration, including hearing from PCC Joy Allen from County Durham and Darlington.
+Sessions will explore how technological advancements are impacting upon stalking behaviour and anti-stalking strategies, including the rise of cyber stalking, and the innovative use of AI to identify stalking cases from Cheshire Constabulary.

-Bringing together colleagues from the police, criminal justice, emergency services, local authorities, health, housing, and the third sector, together with those with lived experience, don’t miss this unique opportunity to hear fresh ideas and best practice from across England and Wales.
+Bringing together frontline practitioners, leaders, experts, and those with lived experience, don’t miss this unique opportunity to hear fresh ideas and best practice from across England and Wales.
+Take the next steps to prevent stalking behaviour, improve reporting experiences, support victims, and manage perpetrators in your communities.

 *ONS, 2024